Labour revolt

-A labour revolt or worker's uprising is a period of civil unrest characterised by strong labour militancy and strike activity.
-The history of labour revolts often provides the historical basis for many advocates of Marxism, communism, socialism and anarchism, with many instances occurring around the world in both the 19th and 20th centuries.
+A labour revolt or workers' uprising is a period of civil unrest characterised by strong labour militancy and strike activity.
+The history of labour revolts often provides the historical basis for many advocates of Marxism, communism, socialism, anarchism, and human rights, with many instances occurring around the world in both the 19th and 20th centuries.

 Labour revolts in France

-The Canut Revolts in Lyons, France, were the first clearly defined worker uprisings of the Industrial Revolution.
+The Canut Revolts in Lyon, France, were the first clearly defined worker uprisings of the Industrial Revolution.
 The First occurred in November 1831 and was followed by later revolts in 1834 and 1848.
 Following the closure of the national workshops after the 1848 revolution in Paris, there was an uprising in Paris involving 100,000 insurgents involved in a three-day battle with the army, volunteers and reserve forces.

 The Paris Commune in France (1871) is hailed by both anarchists and Socialists as the first assumption of power by the working class, but controversy of the policies implemented in the Commune helped the split between the two groups.